-I recently retired from teaching at Eleanor Roosevelt Community Learning Center, a charter school working with homeschool families.
+The school where I taught the last nine years before retirement was Eleanor Roosevelt Community Learning Center, a charter school working with homeschool families.
 The most popular course I taught there I called “Math Explorations” (for younger students) and explained it as “Stuff that doesn’t look like math.”
-More recently I spent a few months as a volunteer in the Schoolhouse Teacher program, doing an online column that looks somewhat like Math Explorations, except it is for high school students.
+More recently I spent a few months as a volunteer in the Schoolhouse Teacher program, doing an online column that looked somewhat like Math Explorations, except it was for high school students.
 A part of each of my “lessons” was a series of videos on some topic, going beyond what is taught in regular school classes.
 Hopefully the videos and other material collected here will inspire you to think mathematically about the world we live in.

-I have my Schoolhouse Teacher Videos in a playlist on the YouTube Math Without Borders channel called “Lessons of Interest on Assorted Topics”.
+The videos I developed in connection with the Schoolhouse Teacher project can be found in a playlist on the YouTube Math Without Borders channel called “Lessons of Interest on Assorted Topics”.
 There are quite a few videos, so rather than embedding them all here, see them on YouTube.

-[I have since discovered another option for obtaining an RPN calculator.
-Free42 is an open source project emulating an HP 42s calculator, even better than an HP 35s!
-You can download it as an “ap” for iPhone, Android, and/or your computer, Windows, Mac, or Linux.
-A manual for it is available here.]
+I used Calc98 as the onscreen calculator for my math courses, but since then I have since discovered another (better) option for obtaining an RPN calculator.
+Free42 is an open source project emulating an HP 42s calculator, even better than an HP 35s mentioned in the previous video!
+You can download it as an “app” for your iPhone or Android, as well as your computer, whether Windows, Mac, or Linux.
+A manual for it is available here.

 A classic of educational video from 1959 that ties mathematics to music, art, nature, and games.
 IMHO, the best educational feature Disney ever made!
 It is frequently available on YouTube for a short time before being removed.
 Rather than this cat and mouse approach, I recommend the DVD, which is typically available very inexpensively.